z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Phonology/Advanced/Vowel-Harmony.md

   - "Ev" (house) becomes "Evler" (houses)
 - Finnish also uses vowel harmony, with suffixes adapting to match either front or back vowels in the root.

-## Importance

-Vowel harmony influences how words are formed and shows the interaction between phonological and morphological rules in a language.

 ## Related Topics